BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

 ![Cloud img](https://www.padok.fr/hubfs/Images/Blog/vm_metadata.webp)

-So you're a developer and using cloud instances for your projects and development purposes.
+So you're a developer using cloud instances for your projects and development purposes.
+The struggle is you have to follow these steps below to get your instance ready to use and connect to it in the most simplistic way (AWS as an example).

+1. Log in to the web interface of AWS.
+2. Go to the EC2 Management Console.
+3. Generate a new ssh key and add it to AWS.
+4. Select your instance and start it using buttons.
+5. Find your instance's user name and public DNS name.
+6. Open the terminal and type `ssh -i <ssh_key_path> <user_name>@<public_dns_name>`

+If you plan to use VSCode Remote or port redirection to access your cloud instance resources, then these steps will be doubled.

 It turns out you have to use your mouse or touchpad to hover and click lots of buttons to start/stop instances configure and use these cloud services on the web interface.
 Modern problems require modern solutions.

 Please, meet [CLVM(Cloud VM)](https://github.com/BstLabs/py-clvm).
 It will make your life easier.

 CLVM is an open-source command-line tool that provides convenient access to users' cloud instances over an SSM connection.
 It's built on top of [DynaCLI](https://github.com/BstLabs/py-dynacli), another awesome open-source tool by [BST Labs](https://github.com/BstLabs/).

+## Capabilities of CLVM
+1. Instance start/stop and listing operations
+2. SSH key generation and tunneling
+3. Session management
+4. Port redirection (forwarding)
+5. VSCode Remote utilities
+6. Support for AWS, GCP and, Azure

 ## Motivation
-The rationale behind this tool is to end the struggle of using the web interface to create, access, and configure several services to handle cloud instances.
+The rationale behind this tool is to end the struggle of using the web interface to access and configure several services to handle cloud instances.

 In this article, I will try my best to show how CLVM can help to decrease the inconveniences associated with a cloud environment.
-Mostly I'll be writing about using AWS Instances, SSM Sessions and VSCode Remote through CLVM.
+Mostly I'll be writing about using AWS, GCP, and Azure Instances, SSM Sessions and VSCode Remote through CLVM.
+Especially, connecting through VSCode Remote has never been this easy.
+So, without further ado, let's dive in to the topic.

 ## Installation